 IN THE NEWS

 The Rochester Epidemiology Project has laid the foundation for hundreds of research studies to try and answer questions about health care issues that affect our community.
-Listed below are a few of the recent studies (within the last six months) that have published results using the REP.
+Listed below are some of the news articles discussing the results of recent publications using REP data.

 Heart failure and skilled nursing facilities: The importance of getting the facts